JPark-H/AffordAustin/README.md

 Canvas / Discord group number (please check this carefully) 11 am Group 11

-names of the team members
+names of the team members:
 Sabeer Shahzad, Dinesh Balakrishnan, Jay Park, Presley Heikkila, Scarlett Shires

-name of the project (alphanumeric, no spaces, max 32 chars, this will also be your URL) CS-373 Website
+name of the project (alphanumeric, no spaces, max 32 chars, this will also be your URL):
+Pearl

-URL of the GitLab repo
+URL of the GitLab repo:
 https://gitlab.com/dinesh.k.balakrishnan/cs373-website

-the proposed project
+the proposed project:
 Website designated for low income residents of Austin.
 The website will feature job listings, child care, and housing variable to user location

-URLs of at least three disparate data sources that you will programmatically scrape using a RESTful API (be very sure about this) https://data.austintexas.gov/Housing-and-Real-Estate/City-of-Austin-Affordable-Housing-Inventory/x5p7-qyuv https://data.texas.gov/Social-Services/HHSC-CCL-Daycare-and-Residential-Operations-Data/bc5r-88dy Jobs2Career from https://github.com/public-apis/public-apis#events
+URLs of at least three disparate data sources that you will programmatically scrape using a RESTful API (be very sure about this): https://data.austintexas.gov/Housing-and-Real-Estate/City-of-Austin-Affordable-Housing-Inventory/x5p7-qyuv https://data.texas.gov/Social-Services/HHSC-CCL-Daycare-and-Residential-Operations-Data/bc5r-88dy Jobs2Career from https://github.com/public-apis/public-apis#events